AnnaKu32/thm-rooms/SimpleCTF/README.md

 <span style="line-height:0.5;">&nbsp;</span>

 ### What's the root flag?
-To escalate privileges using vim go to [GTFOBins](https://gtfobins.github.io/) and search vim.
-Go to 'Sudo' section and if you can run vim as root via sudo, spawn a root shell by running:
+To escalate privileges using vim, go to [GTFOBins](https://gtfobins.github.io/) and search vim.
+Go to the 'Sudo' section, and if you can run vim as root via sudo, spawn a root shell by running:
 ```BASH
 sudo vim -c ':!/bin/sh'
 ```
-This command opens vim and immediately executes /bin/sh from within it, giving you a root shell.
+This command opens vim and immediately executes `/bin/sh` from within it, giving you a root shell.
 Exit Vim to open root shell.

 ![image](https://github.com/user-attachments/assets/ac6c31d0-bea6-4468-8ec8-5fc75421bde2)